The chat.zulip.org community¶

 chat.zulip.org is the primary communication forum for the Zulip community.

 You can go through the simple signup process at that link, and then you will soon be talking to core Zulip developers and other users.
-To get help in real time, you will have the best luck finding core developers roughly between 16:00 UTC and 23:59 UTC, but the sun never sleeps on the Zulip community.
+To get help in real time, you will have the best luck finding core developers roughly between 17:00 UTC and 2:00 UTC or during office hours and sprints, but the sun never sleeps on the Zulip community.
 Most questions get a reply within minutes to a few hours, depending on the time of day.

 This is a bleeding edge development server¶